ahnafy/MyMeds/README.md

  A medication can be edited by clicking on the pen icon on desktop.
 On a mobile device, the medication must be selected by clicking on it to open its own page, then edited by clicking on the pen icon in the bottom right corner.

+ ## Journals

+The journals page has two distinct views depending on whether one is on desktop or a mobile device.

+The desktop view contains a sidebar with a **new journal** button, a search bar which searches through the title and content of all journals.

+The mobile view contains a navbar, a search bar.
+In the bottom right corner, there is a button to add a new journal which is indicated by a plus sign.
+The center of the screen is reserved for listing journals.

+### Adding a journal
+To add a new journal on desktop click the **new journal** button located on the sidebar.
+On mobile, tap the **+** button in the bottom right corner.
+T his presents a dialog box requiring a title for the journal and the content of the journal.

 ## Development and Deployment